With Flying Colors

 The color wheel is located in the center of this double cone rendering.

-Let’s take the hue red.
 True red is located on the edge of the color wheel.
 As it moves toward the center of the color wheel it loses intensity and becomes duller.
 As it moves upward it gets lighter and darker as it moves downward.
 Burgundy would be a dark, dull red and be located lower and toward the center of the double cone.
 Baby pink, however, would be located high and closer to the edge because it is light and bright.
+This is true of every hue.

 As the fabulous RuPaul said, “The whole point is to live life and be – to use all the crayons in the crayon box.”